-Oxford Drug Design is an innovative company spun-out of Professor Graham Richards' group at the University of Oxford.
-The company has developed fast, state-of-the-art virtual screening and ligand analogue searching technologies to help with the drug discovery process.
-Utilising this technology platform the company has developed a novel antibiotic programme.
+Oxford Drug Design is an innovative company spun-out from Professor Graham Richards' group at the University of Oxford.
+The company has developed rapid, state-of-the-art virtual screening and ligand analogue searching technologies to help with the drug discovery process.
+Utilising this technology platform the company has developed novel antibiotic programmes.

 Graham served as Chairman of the Department of Chemistry at Oxford University.
 Throughout his career, he has been involved in the commercialization of technologies where he was a director of the University of Oxford's technology transfer company.
 He was also involved with the Wellcome Trust in a similar capacity.
 He co-founded Oxford Molecular Group plc, InhibOx Ltd. and Oxford Drug Design Ltd. He was a main board director, now venture partner, of IP Group plc, the listed intellectual property commercialization company.

 Paul completed his undergraduate degree at St Peter's College, Oxford and his biochemistry Ph.D. at the University of Manchester.
 He has worked as a computational chemist for SmithKline Beecham and Pfizer.
 Paul was group director of R&D at TopoTarget.
 He led the histone deacetylase inhibitor programme through discovery and pre-clinical development, and is co-inventor of Belinostat, which was approved by the FDA for the treatment of T-cell lymphoma in 2014.